 \section{Introduction}

-Safeguarding vision language models (VLMs) against persistent threats of adversarial prompts has become a crucial yet challenging problem in safely deploying these multimodal foundation models in the wild, where the user prompts in the deployment time can naturally arise from a mixture distribution of both benign and malicious sources~\citep{zou2024improving,liu2023prompt,yin2024vlattack}.
-Compared with text-only language models, Modern VLMs process both text and images, making them particularly vulnerable to malicious prompts, which can target not only the textual input but also the visual component and thus allow attackers to manipulate both channels simultaneously~\citep{zhang2024soft}.
-These malicious prompts can elicit harmful outputs~\citep{shayegani2024jailbreak} or trigger unintended actions of VLM-integrated tools, such as personal assistants~\citep{yi2023benchmarking}, and thus place critical decision-making at risk.
-This risk underscores the need for VLMs to not only generate coherent responses but also detect potentially malicious prompts before producing outputs~\citep{alon2023detecting,xie2024gradsafe}.
+Safeguarding vision--language models (VLMs) against adversarial prompts is increasingly critical for reliable deployment in the wild, where user inputs naturally arise from a mixture of benign and malicious sources~\citep{Zong2024Safety,Gu2024MLLMGuard,zhoumultimodal}.
+Unlike text-only LMs, VLMs process both images and text, expanding the attack surface: adversaries can manipulate either channel (or both) to steer model behavior~\citep{zhang2024soft,luo2024jailbreakv}.
+Such malicious prompts may elicit harmful outputs~\citep{shayegani2024jailbreak} or trigger unintended actions in tool-augmented systems (e.g., assistants and agents)~\citep{yi2023benchmarking}, posing risks in safety- and decision-critical settings.
+This risk motivates the need for VLMs to not only generate coherent responses but also detect potentially malicious prompts before producing outputs~\citep{jiang2025hiddendetect,xie2024gradsafe}.

 Malicious prompt detection, which involves determining whether a user-provided input is harmful, is essential for the safe deployment of VLMs.
-However, a primary challenge in learning a safeguarding prompt classifier is the limited availability of labeled datasets that include both benign and malicious samples.
-Constructing reliable datasets often requires extensive human annotation, which is time-consuming and difficult to scale given the evolving nature of generative models and the diversity of user inputs.
-Ensuring the quality of such labeled data further demands rigorous quality control, making manual annotation an unsustainable solution as models and user interactions become more complex.
-These significant challenges highlight the necessity of exploring methods that leverage unlabeled data for effective malicious prompt detection.
+Despite its importance, learning a reliable safeguarding prompt classifier remains challenging because high-quality labeled datasets with both benign and malicious prompts are scarce.
+Curating such data requires extensive human effort and continual updates as attack strategies and generative model families evolve, while rigorous quality control further limits scalability.
+These significant challenges highlight the necessity of exploring methods that leverage {unlabeled} data for effective malicious prompt detection.